zipplet/pitools/simplestatus/README.md

 # simplestatus

-Designed as an example for use with the **autologin** script, this adds a simple program that runs automatically once the **autologin** user logs in, that regularly displays some system statistics.
+Designed as an example for use with the **autologin** tool, this adds a simple program that runs automatically once the **autologin** user logs in, that regularly displays some system statistics.

+## Dependencies

+* Requires the **autologin** tool to be installed.

 ## Status